 How to reduce eBanking fraud risk

 Every day fraudsters find new ways to target you.
 By now they realise that emails with broken English are not going to fool you, so they are upping their game.
-Nowadays fraudsters' emails are really hard to differentiate from ING Wholesale Banking communication.
 Fortunately, there are a few things you can do to protect yourself.

 What do fraudsters do?

 eBanking fraud covers all kinds of phishing and malware infections.
 It can affect both your company and your private life.
-Whatever the case, cybercriminals will try to steal money by luring you to give up identification codes.
-Fraudsters target you in various ways, some of which are explained below.
-Please take your time to inform yourself about the topic to prevent being tricked.
+Whatever the case, criminals will try to steal money by luring you to share your identification or verification codes.

-You google for "login InsideBusiness" (or similar queries) and, as the top result, you get a fraudulent Google Ad leading to a fake ING Wholesale Banking or InsideBusiness webpage.
-These fake pages are almost indistinguishable from the real ones.
+When you google for "login InsideBusiness" (or similar queries) and, as the top result, you might get a fraudulent Google advertisement or sponsored result leading to a fake ING Wholesale Banking or InsideBusiness webpage.
+These fake pages are almost identical with the real ones.
 Fraudsters will try to obtain your login credentials through this fake website.

 Trickster 'bank employee'

 You receive a call from the fraudster pretending to be a bank employee.
 This is called spoofing.
-They will ask you to perform some sort of security check or 'update', requiring you to generate one or multiple response codes with your smartcard and reader.
+They will ask you to perform some sort of security check or 'update', requiring you to generate one or multiple verification codes.
 A real employee will never ask you to do this.

 You receive an SMS which seems to come from ING with a link to a fake ING Website.
 You click on the link and once you land on the fake website you are asked to fill in codes and personal data.
-While you are doing this you are called by a fake ING agent on your mobile asking credentials needed for fraudulent enrolment of the fraudsters.
-Once the fraudsters are enrolled they can take over your account and transfer all of your money out of your account.
+While you are doing this you are called by a fake ING agent on your mobile, asking for your credentials.
+Once the fraudsters logged into your account, they can transfer your money out of your account.